-Most often, the cross-functional teams I collaborate with are Customer Support, Sales Operations, the SMB Sales team, and our Data team.
+The cross-functional teams I usually collaborate with are Customer Support, Sales Operations, the SMB Sales team, and our Data team.

 In your role, what metrics define success?

-I bucket metrics in three categories: company goals, people goals, and personal goals.
+I bucket metrics into three categories: company goals, people goals, and personal goals.
 Some examples of those in my role are: